Division of Counseling and Family Therapy

 Academic Review, Decisions and Appeals Process

 The department chair receives notification of non-compliance of students with academic expectations to maintain a 3.000 or greater GPA and multiple course grade below C- per student, or No Pass/Fail in clinical courses.
 When a student is identified as out of compliance, an academic review is conducted to determine the level of probation, suspension, or dismissal.
 Students are notified of the policies and decision by the chair in writing, and the decision for probation, suspension, or dismissal and must confirm receipt of the decision notification.
 Students may request an extension from the department chair to increase the numbers of terms to increase their GPA.
-If in the case a student is unable to raise their GPA within a semester, in addition to submitting and Academic Success Plan, the student may petition the department chair at any time during probation and suspension to modifying the plan and request additional time to raise their GPA above 3.000.
+If a student is unable to raise their GPA within a semester, in addition to submitting an Academic Success Plan, the student may petition the department chair at any time during probation and suspension to modify the plan and request additional time to raise their GPA above 3.000.

 Appeals to the decision for probation and suspension may be made with the Division of Counseling and Family Therapy Associate Dean and must be made within 10 business days of the decision date provided by the Department Chair.
 Appeals for probation and suspension decisions made by the DCFT Associate Dean are final.
 Dismissal requires the completion and review of the Student Dismissal Form (see MAC or MAMFT Student Handbook) by the Department Chair, DCFT Associate Dean, RHCHP Dean, and University Provost.
 Appeals for dismissal are brought first to the Associate Dean and reviewed with the RHCHP Dean and University Provost in conjunction with department faculty.